The Dennis Bubar Scholarship

 If an FSOD Scholarship awardee drops out of the program, the Scholarship is immediately terminated, and any balance due on tuition is the responsibility of the student.

-The application deadline is July 31st of each year*.
+The application deadline is 1 July 2021*.
 The deadline is the date after which applications will no longer be accepted for the upcoming school year.
-Applications can be submitted any time up to July 31st, and decisions regarding awards will be made as applications come in.
-However, no awards will be granted for applications submitted after the July 31st deadline for that school year.
+Applications can be submitted any time up to 1 July, and decisions regarding awards will be made as applications come in.
+However, no awards will be granted for applications submitted after the deadline for that school year.

 All applicants are evaluated by a panel of qualified assessors based on the Scholarship Criteria.
 If the criteria is not met by an applicant, they will not be eligible for an award, and their application will be withdrawn.
 With all conditions met by the applicants, scholarship recipients will be officially advised by email of their award.
 As a courtesy, applicants who do not qualify and are unsuccessful in the FSOD Scholarship application will also be notified by email.